-- The customer being willing to pay for the product or service
+- The customer is willing to pay for the product or service

 - Presentation: You need to clearly explain what you can do for your client and why it's in their best interest to work with you.
 This includes highlighting features of your product or service that make it unique, as well as showing how it will benefit their business.

 - Estimate: After presenting the benefits, you'll need to provide an estimate of how much time it will take to complete this project.
 This should also include any follow-up tasks that might be needed after delivery has been completed.

 - Ask: Once all of these details have been covered and agreed upon by both parties, it's time for final questions about how long things will take before delivery begins!

 But, if a lead doesn't convert into a customer, you can tag it as a failed closure.
 Many sales engagement tools such as Sales Simplify help you enlist the reasons for failed closure to upgrade and improve your sales engagement strategies in the future.

 Here, irrespective of the outcome (successful or failed closure), the SDR collects reviews from the prospect to improve the product or the next approach respectively.

 This can be done in multiple ways: through surveys or questionnaires, as part of a sales conversation, or even through text messaging.